Before I share my Mouthwatering Creamy Chilli Garlic Prawn Pasta recipe I have to vent a little.

 - Divide pasta into pasta bowls and add the prawn sauce on top.
 Garnish with parsley

-- Please note that the prawns weigh 700grams with the shell on
+- Please note that the prawns weigh 700grams with the shell on.
+It weighs a lot less once the shell is removed

 - I rub coarse salt into my prawns as I find that this gets rid of all the nasties in the prawns and then rinse a few times